WheteThunger/MonumentAddons/README.md

 Notes:
 - The heli vendor and spawner must be within 40m of each other to work.
 - The boat vendor and spawner must be within 20m of each other to work.
-- The boat vendor will not have a vending machine.
-This can be improved upon request.

 ### CCTV cameras & computer stations